Creative and geometric times in physics, mathematics, logic, and philosophy: Relation to the philosophy of time

 \section{Relation to the philosophy of time}

-Before discussing in detail how our proposal of creative and geometric times relates to some positions in the philosophy of time, we would like to stress that, as most physicists, we are not taking a Humean position.
-On the contrary, we believe that laws of nature are real causal connections (they have an ontological status) and that they guide the evolution of things of the world at different times.
-Note that these laws may not connects states at different times by necessity (determinism), but only state a propensity \cite{del2023prop}.
-In either case, this puts an emphasis on the role of time in physical laws.

-In the vast literature devoted to the philosophy of time (see, e.g., \cite{le2015espace, le2019qu} and references therein), one finds a main separation into two camps, following the seminal works of J. M. E. McTaggart \cite{mctaggart1988nature}.
+In the vast literature devoted to the philosophy of time (see, e.g., \cite{Whitrow, price2009flow, butterfield2012time, le2015espace, le2019qu} and references therein), one finds a main separation into two camps, following the seminal works of J. M. E. McTaggart \cite{mctaggart1988nature}.
 The two camps are customarily referred to as A-theory and B-theory of time.
-While we acknowledge that the distinction in A- and B-theories presents a variety of modification and it may not even encapsulate the most striking features of time in physics (e.g., directionality, openness of the future, objective becoming, etc.), we cannot avoid drawing some parallel with our distinction between creative and geometric time, respectively.
+While we acknowledge that the distinction in A- and B-theories presents a variety of modifications and it may not even encapsulate the most striking features of time in physics (e.g., directionality, openness of the future, objective becoming, etc.), we cannot avoid drawing some parallel with our distinction between creative and geometric time, respectively.\footnote{Admittedly, there are a large variety of A- and B-theories.
+Here we believe we follow some widely accepted understandings thereof.}